WrestleMania XXVII: Preliminary matches

-In the next match, The Undertaker faced Triple H in a No Holds Barred Match.
+In the next match, The Undertaker faced Triple H in a No Holds Barred match.
 Triple H entered to "For Whom The Bell Tolls" by Metallica wearing a mask and suit, then removed it for his normal entrance theme.
-Undertaker entered to "Ain't No Grave" by Johnny Cash wearing a hat and suit.
-The match began with Undertaker and Triple H brawling outside of the ring, destroying Michael Cole's "Cole Mine" in the process.
-Triple H delivered a spinebuster to Undertaker through a broadcast table.
-The match went back and forth, as Undertaker delivered a Chokeslam and a Last Ride, but Triple H kicked out of both.
+The Undertaker entered to "Ain't No Grave" by Johnny Cash wearing a hat and suit, although this is replaced with his original entrance music on the WWE Network.
+The match began with The Undertaker and Triple H brawling outside of the ring, destroying Michael Cole's "Cole Mine" in the process.
+Triple H delivered a spinebuster to The Undertaker through a broadcast table.
+The match went back and forth, as The Undertaker delivered a Chokeslam and a Last Ride, but Triple H kicked out of both.
 After, Triple H performed a Pedigree for a near-fall.
-Undertaker then performed the Tombstone Piledriver for a near-fall.
-Triple H then hit Undertaker with a chair to the head and delivered a DDT on the chair.
+The Undertaker then performed the Tombstone Piledriver for a near-fall.
+Triple H then hit The Undertaker with a chair to the head and delivered a DDT on the chair.
 After more back and forth action, Triple H executed a second Pedigree for another near-fall.
 Triple H immediately delivered the third Pedigree for a near-fall.
-After many steel chair shots, and telling Undertaker to stay down, Triple H executed Undertaker's Tombstone Piledriver for a near-fall.
-Triple H then grabbed a sledgehammer, but Undertaker applied Hell's Gate on Triple H. Eventually, Triple H submitted, meaning Undertaker's WrestleMania streak continued to 19–0.
-After the match, WWE Medical Staff had to help the Undertaker after he collapsed outside the ring and couldn't walk under his own power.
+After many steel chair shots, and telling Undertaker to stay down, Triple H executed The Undertaker's Tombstone Piledriver for a near-fall.
+Triple H then grabbed a sledgehammer, but The Undertaker applied Hell's Gate on Triple H. Eventually, Triple H submitted, meaning The Undertaker's WrestleMania streak continued to 19–0.
+The record was displayed on stadium screens.
+After the match, WWE Medical Staff had to help The Undertaker after he collapsed outside the ring and couldn't walk under his own power.
+The Undertaker later revealed in an interview in 2021 that the ending of the match was scripted and that Vince McMahon hated this ending.

-The penultimate match was a six-person mixed tag team match, which saw John Morrison, Trish Stratus, and Nicole "Snooki" Polizzi competing against a team consisting of Dolph Ziggler and LayCool (Michelle McCool & Layla).
+The penultimate match was a six-person mixed tag team match, which saw John Morrison, Trish Stratus, and Nicole "Snooki" Polizzi competing against a team consisting of Dolph Ziggler and LayCool (Michelle McCool and Layla).
 The match lasted a few minutes, with the ending coming when Morrison delivered Starship Pain on the outside of the ring to Ziggler and Snooki performed a cartwheel splash on McCool to get the win for her team.